iTwin/itwinjs-core/docs/learning/tutorials/hello-world-viewer.md

 }
 ```

-Result when the toggled in on:
+Result when the toggle is on:

 ![Background blue](./images/background_toggled_blue.png)

-Result when the toggled is off:
+Result when the toggle is off:

 ![Background pink](./images/background_toggled_pink.png)